gphiliprogers/blogposts/README.md

 ## Most Popular Blog Posts

-These are my top blog posts, in descending order of popularity, over the lifetime of the blog (measured in reads, not views:
+These are my top blog posts, in descending order of popularity, over the lifetime of the blog, measured in reads:

 + [Lean Coffee Facilitator's Guide](https://medium.com/agile-outside-the-box/lean-coffee-facilitator-s-guide-d79d9f13d0a9) Tied for first place with 25k reads
 + [Backlog Refinement and Sprint Planning: Similarities and Differences](https://medium.com/agile-outside-the-box/backlog-refinement-and-sprint-planning-similarities-and-differences-d08761aca3ae) Tied for first place with 25k reads